samyilin/dotfiles/README.md

 3. Zsh or fish.

 4. Emacs.
-Not now at least.
 It deserves its own config repo.

 5. Neovim.
-Someday I will have time to write a separate init.lua for it.
-Maybe?
+Maybe one day when we can have neovim without vimscript at all.

-6. IDEs/Full programming environment setup
+6. IDEs/Full programming environment setup?

    Try IntelliJ suite or VSCode if that tickles your fancy.
 Or even Visual Studio.
 Usually your workplace will have a preference, weak